Alias: Daily Clean Code

 A work environment that is messy hinders team members from seeing the actual situation.
-Equally, a work environment that is sterile obscures the actual situation to become invisible (e.g. a clean desk policy).
+Equally, a work environment that is sterile obscures the actual situation via invisibility (e.g., a clean desk policy).
 The Development Team needs to throw away only the excess and useless information, and no more.
 The team should maintain a continuous focus on the balance between too little and too much information.

 Good Housekeeping is in line with 5S methodology of Toyota Production System.
 (5S has its origins in the disciplines of keeping a good Japanese house.)
 The 5S in Japanese stands for seiri, seiton, seiso, seiketsu, and shitsuke (sort, set in order, shine, standardize, and sustain).
 This methodology is about developing disciplined work habits which among other things results in a clean work area ().

 Good Housekeeping is not only cleaning up your own mess but also that of others.
-Robert Stephenson Smyth Baden-Powell, the father of Scouting, stated: “Try and leave this world a little better than you found it.”
+Robert Stephenson Smyth Baden-Powell, the father of the Boy Scouts, stated: “Try and leave this world a little better than you found it.”
 Today, Scouts say, “Leave the campground cleaner than when you found it.”
 The same applies to leaving the product and shop floor cleaner than they were when you started.
 This approach is a significant part of the continuous attention to technical excellence that is a principle for agile teams.